 In many ways, so-called digital technologies are spreading more equally over the world as the innovations of the past.
 However, the global outlook is dim despite that optimism.
 Various factors are at play here, one of them being the lack of supporting institutions that can help countries create a net gain of this change.

 The WB report sees three main groups of risks arising from the future developments.
 All of these should be tackled by changes in government policies.

 Technology for all, with unequal opportunities

-The internet population is more equally distributed than income, and internet and mobile phones have managed to become part of lives in citizens of developing countries faster than basic infrastructures like water and electricity.
+The internet population is more equally distributed than income.
+The Internet and mobile phones have become part of live for people in developing countries faster than basic infrastructure, like water and electricity.
 However, most of them are not experiencing the growth velocity they need to move closer to the rich club.

 As New York Times notes, this shows that the optimism related to these technologies is not warranted in face of the risks and the inability of individual countries to face them.

 The bank’s findings come at a time when the technology industry — which sometimes tends to see itself as the solver of the world’s greatest problems — has been rushing to expand Internet access through a variety of new means.
 Google, through its Project Loon, aims to use a constellation of balloons to beam down wireless signals to places that lack connectivity.
 Facebook has offered a limited sphere of the World Wide Web for users in some developing countries — and in turn, has come under intense criticism, especially in India.

 Accessibility of many of these technologies is important, but it will not be enough without “analog complements” that enable people to harness them.
 For that, governments will need to do their part.
 This is what is making me the most pessimistic about the future since one of the most important factors in development through history, as shown in Acemoglu and Robinson’s “Why Nations Fail” are institutions.